lime86/TravellingModule/docs/expsetup.md

 Experimental setups will inevitably differ from site to site depending on equipment availability.
-It is recommended for each organisation to create a page on this Twiki and describe their setup in a free form in as much detail as practically needed.
+It is recommended for each organisation to create a page on [this twiki](https://twiki.cern.ch/twiki/bin/view/Atlas/CharacterisationSetups) and describe their setup in a free form in as much detail as practically needed.
 General considerations are as follows.